Inversion of Control

 This situation has the following problems:

-- To replace or update the dependencies, you need to change your class source code.
+- To replace or update the dependencies, you need to change your classes’ source code.

-- The concrete implementation of the dependencies must be available at compile time.
+- The concrete implementations of the dependencies have to be available at compile time.

-- Your classes are difficult to test in isolation because they have a direct reference to the services (therefore, you cannot replace the service implementations with mock implementations).
+- Your classes are difficult to test in isolation because they have a direct reference to the dependencies.
+This means that these dependencies cannot be replaced with stubs or mocks.

 - Your classes contain repetitive code for creating, locating, and managing their dependencies.

-- You want to decouple your classes from their services so the services can be replaced or updated with minimal changes, or no changes, to your classes' source code.
+- You want to decouple your classes from their dependencies so that the dependencies can be replaced or updated with minimal or no changes to your classes’ source code.

-- You want to write classes that depend on services whose concrete implementation is not known at compile time.
+- You want to write classes that depend on services whose concrete implementations are not known at compile time.